MicrosoftDocs/visualstudio-docs/docs/ide/reference/convert-switch-statement-to-switch-expression.md

 **When:** You want to convert a `switch` statement to a `switch` expression and vice versa.

-**Why:** If you are only using expressions this will allow an easy transition from traditional switch statements.
+**Why:** If you are only using expressions, this refactoring enables an easy transition from traditional `switch` statements.

 ## How-to